Fourier transform for quantum $D$-modules via the punctured torus mapping class group: Relation with the Heisenberg double and quantum Fourier transform

-Let $I_H$ be the image of $\phi$ and let $D_H'$ be the subalgebra $\tilde H \rtimes (I_H \ot 1)$ of $D_H$. \begin{thm} If $H$ is a factorizable Hopf algebra, then $D_H'$ is isomorphic as an algebra to $E_H^{(0)}$. \end{thm} Let $G$ be a reductive algebraic group, $\mf g$ its Lie algebra and $U=U_q(\mf g)$ the corresponding quantum group.
-Recall (see e.g.~\cite[Chap.~9]{Chari1994}) that this is a quasi-triangular Hopf algebra\footnote{This is not quite true since the R-matrix does not belongs to $U_q(\mf g)^{\ot 2}$ but only to a certain completion of it, but it is still enough for our purpose} over $\C(q)$ for $q$ a variable which, roughly, specialize to the enveloping algebra of $\mf g$ at $q=1$.
+Let $I_H$ be the image of $\phi_H$ and let $D_H'$ be the subalgebra $\tilde H \rtimes (I_H \ot 1)$ of $D_H$. \begin{thm} If $H$ is a factorizable Hopf algebra, then $D_H'$ is isomorphic as an algebra to $E_H^{(0)}$. \end{thm} \begin{proof} The algebra map $E_H^{(0)}\rightarrow D_H$ is given by $\id \ot \phi_H$.
+Since $H$ is factorizable this map is injective, and its image is $D_H'$ by definition. \end{proof} Let $G$ be a reductive algebraic group, $\mf g$ its Lie algebra and $U=U_q(\mf g)$ the corresponding quantum group.
+Recall (see e.g.~\cite[Chap.~9]{Chari1994}) that this is a quasi-triangular Hopf algebra\footnote{This is not quite true since the R-matrix does not belong to $U_q(\mf g)^{\ot 2}$ but only to a certain completion of it, but it is still enough for our purpose} over $\C(q)$ for $q$ a variable which deform the enveloping algebra of $\mf g$.
 Denote by $U'=U_q(\mf g)'$ its ad-locally finite part. \begin{thm}[\cite{Baumann1998,Reshetikhin1988}] $U$ is a factorizable ribbon Hopf algebra, and the image of the factorization map $(U^*) \rightarrow U$ is $U'$. \end{thm} Let $D_q(G)$ be the subalgebra $\tilde U\rtimes U'$ of the Heisenberg double of $U$.
 It is a deformation of the algebra of differential operators on $G$.
 Thanks to the above theorem, $D_q(G)$ is isomorphic to $E_{U}^{(0)}$ which is itself isomorphic to $E_U^{(1)}$.
-Altogether this yields the action of $\slz$ on $D_q(G)$.
+Altogether this implies the following: \begin{cor} The isomorphism $D_q(G)\cong E_{U}^{(1)}$ together with the formulas of Corollary~\ref{cor:action} yield an action of $\slz$ on $D_q(G)$ by algebra automorphism. \end{cor}